kinokasai/prc/doc/intro.md

 #Synchronous Retrogames in HTML5

-Retrogames were played in arcades of the past millenia.
+Retrogames were played in the dark arcade rooms of the past millenium.
 Such games were written in assemby as to squeeze every bit of performance of hardware that wouldn't go past a few Megahertz.
-Nowadays, a mere smartphone harnesses several Megaoctets of RAM and a multi-core processor exceeding a frequency of one Gigahertz.
+Nowadays, a mere smartphone harnesses several Megabytes of RAM and a multiple processor cores clocked at several  Gigahertz each.
 Such power allows us to revisit game programming: ease of development takes the lead while performance is sidelined.